A Musical Ghost Story chamber opera

-music by Gregg Kallor / text adapted from Edgar Allan Poe’s short story
+music and libretto by Gregg Kallor / adapted from Edgar Allan Poe’s short story

 Kallor premiered the creepy tale with mezzo-soprano Elizabeth Pojanowski and cellist Joshua Roman in a semi-staging by Sarah Meyers (Metropolitan Opera), with a lighting design by Shawn Kaufman.
 The two sold-out performances were presented by The Crypt Sessions in collaboration with On Site Opera.

-Following on the heels of the acclaimed premiere, Kallor reprised the piece with soprano Melody Moore and Joshua Roman in a late-night performance at SubCulture NY in January 2017 (video shown above).
+Following on the heels of the acclaimed premiere, Kallor reprised the piece with soprano Melody Moore and Joshua Roman in a late-night performance at SubCulture NY in January 2017.
 Moore, Roman, and Kallor recorded The Tell-Tale Heart with GRAMMY®-winning producer Adam Abeshouse; the album was released in October 2018.
+Opera News calls it "a tour-de-force performance, a true marriage of song, declamation, poetry and psychological thriller."

-Mezzo-soprano Jennifer Johnson Cano performed the piece in a new production with Roman and Kallor, again directed by Sarah Meyers, with lighting design by Tláloc López-Watermann, in the Catacombs of Green-Wood Cemetery in Brooklyn, NY in October 2018, presented by The Angel’s Share.
+Mezzo-soprano Jennifer Johnson Cano performed the piece in a new production with Roman and Kallor, directed by Sarah Meyers, with lighting design by Tláloc López-Watermann, in the Catacombs of Historic Green-Wood Cemetery in Brooklyn, NY in October 2018, presented by The Angel’s Share (video shown above).
 Johnson Cano, Roman, and Kallor performed a concert version of the piece in November 2018 at the University of Akron, presented by Tuesday Musical Association.

 "I can't think of a better opera to become a new Halloween tradition."